leaonline/http-factory/README.md

 ## Changelog

+- **1.1.0**
+  - fix: tests when run method returns undefined values or no value (=undefined)
+  - feature: `onError` hook can be attached to global factory and factories
 - **1.0.1**
   - use `EJSON` to stringify results in order to comply with any formats, that can be resolved via EJSON